-The first four pages of this book talk about Mary Lennox; a rich but badly mannered child.
+The first four pages of this book talk about the character of Mary Lennox; a rich but badly mannered child.
 She is born to a mother who didn’t want a female child, hence has her kept away as much as possible.
-Perhaps, if Mary had known what parental love and affection was like, she wouldn’t have been so haughty and disagreeable to the maids who attended to her.
-Mary always wanted to have her way and anything short of that made her fall into a fit of rage.
+Perhaps, if Mary had known what parental love and affection were like, she wouldn’t have been so haughty and disagreeable to the maids who attended to her.
+Mary always wanted to have her way, and anything short of that made her fall into a fit of rage.
 When her parents are killed by a cholera pandemic, she is abandoned, then finally sent to live with her uncle.

 It does not take Mary a long time to realize that the experience at her uncle’s gigantic Manor is going to be totally different from what she has known all her life.
 First, the native dialect is different.
 Also, she has no personal maid to wait upon her all day.
 The maidservant who attends to her occasionally has a life outside her orders and had blankly told her she was spoiled.
 Mary slowly learns to be independent.